SecurityRiskAdvisors/sra-taxii2-server/README.md

 The manager server API supports some CRUD operations for accounts and collections, but it's currently incomplete.

+Beyond the POST operation, new directories in /opt/taxii/sharedimport will create taxii collections with the title as the dir name if they dont exist.
+Pasting valid STIX2 json bundles in these directories will trigger a background job that inserts the data into the collection.

 ## Installation (Hard/Dev) ##

 #### Linux Docker Host ####